Skip to content

 L.geoJSON(myGeoJSON).addTo(map);

-You can also style and add interactivity with built-in methods, which makes GeoJSON great for building interactive maps and location-based features quickly.
+You can style features and add interactivity with built-in methods, making GeoJSON ideal for building interactive maps and location-based features quickly.

 How GeoJSON Fits into NWS API Workflows

 The NWS API returns GeoJSON by default for many endpoints, including active alerts.
-A common use case is rendering storm polygons on a map in a front-end application.
+Here's a common workflow for rendering weather alerts on a map.

 curl https://api.weather.gov/alerts/active

 The response includes GeoJSON features.
-For example, a storm warning might look like:
+A storm warning might look like:

 {